Would Democrats Be Cool With Right-Wingers Protesting AOC While She Ate Dinner?

 By ignoring the context and endorsing the ideological perspectives of the protesters, Buttigieg seems to take the high road and talk about how people have the legal right to peacefully protest in public places.

-But he eludes the moral question: Should we be doing this?
+But he evades the moral question: Should we be doing this?
 Is this form of protest dangerous, particularly during this time of heightened political violence?
 Is this healthy for democracy?
 Should political leaders be encouraging or excusing it?
-A real leader would ask these questions, and be prepared to not find the answers as politically expedient as he hoped.
+A real leader would ask these questions and be prepared to not find the answers as politically expedient as he hoped.